Thanasis Laskaridis

 Thanasis Laskaridis (Greek: Θανάσης Λασκαρίδης; born 8 November 1952) is a Greek shipowner and businessman based in the United Kingdom.
 He was president and CEO of Lavinia Corporation from 1977 until 2021.
-He is also founder of the Athanasios C. Laskaridis Charitable Foundation, The People's Trust in Greece, and co-founder (together with his brother Panos) of the Aikaterini Laskaridis Foundation.
+He is also founder of the Athanasios C. Laskaridis Charitable Foundation, The People's Trust in Greece, and co-founder of the Aikaterini Laskaridis Foundation, along with his brother Panos.
 He has six children.

 Biography

 Early life and education

 He was born in Athens, Greece, to Konstantinos (Constantine) and Aikaterini (Kaiti) Laskaridis and has one older brother, Panos Laskaridis.
-He graduated from the German School of Athens in 1970 and went on to receive a Bachelor's degree in Electrical Engineering at Aston University of Birmingham in 1973, a Master's degree in Systems Engineering at Imperial College London in 1974 and a second Master's degree in Economics and Finance at the London School of Economics in 1975.
+He graduated from the German School of Athens in 1970 and went on to receive a Bachelor's degree in electrical engineering at Aston University of Birmingham in 1973.
+He then completed a Master's degree in systems engineering at Imperial College London in 1974 and went on to complete a second Master's degree in Economics and Finance at the London School of Economics in 1975.

 Business interests

 During the mid-1970s he started his career in shipping by taking control of the small family fishing company along with his brother.
-The two brothers became the majority shareholders of Lavinia Corporation, a shipping group holding company that controls Laskaridis Shipping, an Athens-based management company founded in 1977 which operates reefer ships, petrol tankers, dry bulk carriers, ship repair facilities, and marine terminals.
+The brothers became the majority shareholders of Lavinia Corporation, a shipping group holding company that controls Laskaridis Shipping, an Athens-based management firm founded in 1977, which operates reefer ships, petroleum tankers, dry bulk carriers, ship repair facilities, and marine terminals.

 In January 2021, Thanasis Laskaridis sold his majority stake in Lavinia Corporation, reorganizing the family's asset holdings.
 He kept control of the ship repair facilities and marine terminals, and created a new shipping-related group under Alimia/Laskaridis Maritime.

 His business activities also span across the hospitality, real estate, and airline industries (as a minority shareholder in Aegean Airlines).
 After the intra-family reorganization in 2021, Thanasis has the substantial majority ownership and control of Lampsa Hellenic Hotels SA, owner of the landmark Athens hotels Grande Bretagne, King George and Athens Capital, as well as the Hyatt Regency Belgrade.
 He also owns Lucknam Park, a countryside hotel in the UK.